pgRouting/pgrouting/doc/contraction/pgr_contractionHierarchies.rst

 .. image:: images/sample_graph_with_shortcuts.png
    :scale: 25%

-We can see without surprise that the vertices belonging to the shortcuts have a tendancy to have a high priority level in the resulting vertices order.
+We can see without surprise that the vertices belonging to the shortcuts have a tendency to have a high priority level in the resulting vertices order.

 On an undirected graph with forbidden vertices ...............................................................................